 The vaccination drive in Saudi Arabia is progressing well, with a slice of the population being fully vaccinated to date.
-The government has also made vaccination mandatory for availing public services, entry and travel, among other vital comforts.
+The government has also made vaccination mandatory for availing public services, entry, and travel, among other vital comforts.
 Understandably, those vaccinated are now eager to lay their hands on their vaccine certificates.

 What is the COVID-19 vaccine certificate?

-The Saudi vaccine certificate is a document issued by the government indicating that the beneficiary has been fully or partially vaccinated or have recovered from the virus for a period not exceeding six months and is now “immune”.
+The Saudi vaccine certificate is a document issued by the government indicating that the beneficiary has been fully or partially vaccinated or has recovered from the virus for a period not exceeding six months and is now “immune”.

 In Saudi Arabia, the vaccine certificate takes the form of the Tawakkalna app, from where you can avail your “Health Passport”, which works as the vaccine certificate across the country.
 The Tawakkalna app is available for both iOS and Android.

 In order to access your vaccine certificate and get the “immune” status, you will need to register yourself on the Tawakkalna app.
 Here are the registration steps for residents.

 - Register a new user and enter the required information

 - You would receive a verification code on your mobile number registered in Absher

 - Locate your exact location on the map and answer health questions

 - Identify the sponsors and dependents in the same place of your residence (Family – Domestic workers)